thomassuedbroecker/example-jmeter-functional-performance-test/documentation/03-functional-performance-test-example.md

 We invoke one REST endpoint for the test, protected with base authentication.

-Currenlty concurrent users aren't in focus and the [`System Under Test (SUT)`](https://glossary.istqb.org/en_US/term/system-under-test-2-1) the [`JMeter`](https://jmeter.apache.org/) performance test tool is running on the same local machine.
+Currently, concurrent users aren't in focus, and the [`System Under Test (SUT)`](https://glossary.istqb.org/en_US/term/system-under-test-2-1) the [`JMeter`](https://jmeter.apache.org/) performance test tool is running on the same local machine.

 ## 2. The `System Under Test`

-The `System Under Test` is based on the example you can find in the blog post [`Open the door wide open for Watson Assistant with “custom extensions” – an awesome progression`](https://suedbroecker.net/2022/11/16/open-the-door-into-the-wide-open-for-watson-assistant-with-custom-extensions-an-awesome-progression/) and the application can also run on `IBM Cloud Code Engine`.
+The `System Under Test` is based on the example you can find in the blog post [`Open the door wide open for Watson Assistant with "custom extensions" – an awesome progression`](https://suedbroecker.net/2022/11/16/open-the-door-into-the-wide-open-for-watson-assistant-with-custom-extensions-an-awesome-progression/) and the application can also run on `IBM Cloud Code Engine`.

-To run the example application locally, just follow these steps:
+To run the example application locally, follow these steps:

 1. Clone the project to your local computer